MysteriousJulyMoon/MysteriousJulyMoon/README.md

 Database Design: Structuring efficient data models and queries

 ### 📈 **Business Analysis Skills:**
--Collecting requirements and documentation
--Process analysis and optimization
+-**Collecting requirements and documentation** -Process analysis and optimization
 -Communication with stakeholders and project coordination

 ### 💪 **Key Strengths:**
 -Fast learner and able to solve problems
--Ability to understand both technical and business aspects -He is detail-oriented and has excellent analytical skills.
--An effective communicator in cross-functional teams
+-Ability to understand both technical and business aspects -He is detail-oriented and has excellent analytical skills -An effective communicator in cross-functional teams

 ## 📫 Connect With Me